rubengmurray/joi-schema-to-file/README.md

 ### joi-schema-to-file

-Take a JavaScript object and output a joi schema to a file and / or the terminal.
+Take any JavaScript object and output a `joi` schema to an importable module.

-Wraps the functionality of the `joi-machine` npm package.
+Thanks to Alan Shaw for the underlying work on `joi-machine`, which this module wraps.

 ## Install
 ```